 The main reason for people to carry out this trend is dowry.

-It is a widely accepted notion that demands for hefty dowries is a social evil which has and continues to destroy the lives of many helpless women.
+It is a widely accepted notion that demands for hefty dowries is a social evil that has and continues to destroy the lives of many helpless women.

 To fight this social evil and secure the future of their vulnerable daughters, people of Bihar have introduced this practice of Pakarva Vivah.
 This is because they find it fairly easy and cheap to just kidnap the suitable groom instead of paying a lump sum dowry and arrange an expensive wedding.